JoshGo6/InstallingGoOnUbuntu/test.md

 ### Create `bin`, `src`, and `pkg`

-Now that Go is installed, create a programming workspace that contains two directories: `src` and `bin`.
-We recommend creating these directories directly under `~/go`.
-To do this, run the following:
+Now you will create a programming workspace that contains the `src` and `bin` directories.
+We recommend creating these directories directly under `~/go`, either by using the compact command `mkdir -p ~/go{bin,src}` or by issuing the equivalent in several commands, as follows:

 ```bash
 cd ~